DMBlakeley/homebridge-awair2/README.md

 For those with multiple Awair devices, you can optionally list the macAddress of the device (found on the back or bottom of the device) which you want to exclude from HomeKit.

-For Awair Omni, battery charge level, charging status, low battery, light level and motion detection based on ambient sound level are also provided using the Local Sensors capability which is configured in the Awair App (reference screenshot below).
+For Awair Omni, battery charge level, charging status, low battery, light level and occupancy detection based on ambient sound level [experimental] are also provided using the Local Sensors capability which is configured in the Awair App (reference screenshot below).
 Battery Status does not appear as a separate tile in the HomeKit interface.
 Battery charge level and status will be found in the Status menu for each of the sensors.
 A low battery indication will be identified as an alert in the HomeKit status section (see third and fourth screenshots).

 ![iOS14 Screenshots](screenshots/Image2.png)